zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 impetuous state, impetuous light thin, which is not in the decoration of the family.

-“True Speech”, the unspoken person is the true language, the real person, the reliable, the trustworthy, the person who is free of fraud to the world.
+"True Speech", the unspoken person is the true language, the real person, the reliable, the trustworthy, the person who is free of fraud to the world.
 The decorative state is separated, quashed, quashed, left, left, freed, unbound, and he lives with a restrained heart.
 To decorate the state has been separated, true